emacsorphanage/helm-gtags/README.md

 ## Requirements

-* Emacs 24 or higher.
+* Emacs 24 or higher
 * helm 1.7.7 or higher
-* GNU Global 6.2.3 or higher
+* GNU GLOBAL 6.2.3 or higher

 `helm-gtags.el` does not require `gtags.el`.

-#### Ubuntu/Debian users

-Please do not use Ubuntu/Debian GNU gtags package.
-It's too old.

 ## Installation